-Andrew J. Hoffman, opening keynoter at the upcoming Arthur D. Little Summit 2022, is the Holcim Professor of Sustainable Enterprise at the University of Michigan's Ross School of Business and School for Environment and Sustainability (SEAS).
+Andrew J. Hoffman, opening keynoter at the recent Arthur D. Little Summit 2022, is the Holcim Professor of Sustainable Enterprise at the University of Michigan's Ross School of Business and School for Environment and Sustainability (SEAS).
 He is a globally-recognized thought leader in the area of Sustainability and, among the many honors and awards he has received, is winner of The Page Prize for Sustainability Issues (2020).

 Dr. Hoffman’s work addresses environmental challenges — the science and the cultural, institutional, political, and managerial factors and influences impacting the response of corporations, governments, IGOs/NGOs, and individual executives.
 He has authored more than one hundred articles and book chapters, and 18 books including, most recently: Management as a Calling: Leading Business, Serving Society (Stanford University Press, 2021); The Engaged Scholar: Expanding the Impact of Academic Research in Today's World (Stanford University Press, 2021); Re-engaging with Sustainability in the Anthropocene Era: An Institutional Approach, with P. Devereaux Jennings (Cambridge University Press, 2018), and Business and the Natural Environment: A Research Overview, with Susse Georg, (Routledge, 2018).